 Why We All Need Negative Space in Life

-The negative space in a photo, or a painting, or a sculpture, helps to tell its story.
-When used well, the spaces that aren’t filled can be just as impactful as the spaces that are.
+The negative space in a photo, a painting, or a sculpture, helps to tell its story.
+When used well, the areas that aren’t filled can be just as impactful as the spaces that are.

-The same is true for you, and your life.
-In between work, family life, social events, chores, and projects, there has to be some room for you to just be.
+The same is true for you and your life.
+Between work, family life, social events, chores, and projects, there has to be some room for you to just be.
 It helps you to stay healthy and sane.

 A brick wall with no mortar is just a pile of bricks.
 A light breeze could topple it.
 Well, like, a medium breeze, anyway.
 But if it’s going to endure, it needs both bricks and mortar.
 Positive and negative space.

-If your life is always running at 110%, as so many of ours are, you’re on the express path to burnout.
-You’re like a large pile of bricks: impressive, but ready to topple over all the same.
+If your life constantly runs at 110%, as many of ours are, you’re on the express path to burnout.
+You’re like a large pile of bricks: impressive but ready to topple over all the same.

 Life needs negative space.

-Restful moments, days with no plans, time to think, to breathe, and to process.
-Creating space like this pays you back in many ways, from building up your energy, to giving you new perspective and ideas, to helping you heal.
+Restful moments, days with no plans, time to think, breathe, and process.
+Creating space like these pays you back in many ways, from building up your energy to giving you new perspectives and ideas to helping you heal.

 6 Examples of Negative Space in Everyday Life